 Because if they get smooshed by a truck and they are wearing a numbered wristband that our records show belongs to you, we won’t know the difference (because them smooshed and you smooshed look pretty much the same...) and we will call YOUR family and tell them that YOU are DEAD, DEAD, DEAD!
 (Try explaining THAT ONE at Thanksgiving dinner!)

 When the new rider checks in, they simply say, “I’m riding for Jim Smith, but my name is...”
 They can pick any distance or check-in location, no matter what you specified when you signed up.
 They get whatever extra-goodies you signed up for -- if you registered for transportation back home, they get it.
 If you bought a Medium T-shirt, they get a Medium (only) T-shirt.

 Some place you can advertise your ride for sale:

 Please note that re-selling your ride registration is completely legal, but we do not get involved in any way with these transactions.
 It is up to you to work out payment with the buyer/seller.
 Services such as PayPal can be useful here.

-If you DO need our transport please drop us an email first -- we’re happy to take you last-minute but we want to make sure that we have a seat for you.
+If you DO need our transport please -- we’re happy to take you last-minute but we want to make sure that we have a seat for you.